 Butler Library is a three-story above-grade building constructed in 1951.
 It has one floor below grade.
 From 1966 to 1970 a large addition was constructed around the 1951 footprint resulting in a final 215,259 gross square foot building.

 In recent years Butler Library has been continuously transformed from a traditional library to the setting for 24-hour study quads, a writing center, group study areas, and technology-based study.
-This project seeks to further the transformation by reconfiguring parts of the first and second floors and a minor area of the third floor to accommodate the Academic Commons, technology support for students, and a reimaged Information Commons.
+This project seeks to further the transformation by reconfiguring parts of the first and second floors and a minor area of the second floor to accommodate the Academic Commons, technology support for students, and a reimaged Information Commons.
 The Academic Commons brings together offices with a diverse set of missions, each providing assistance to students as they seek to fulfill their academic potential and graduate in the timeliest manner.
-The Academic Commons will include tutoring, academic advising, the Writing Help Center, the Math Center, the EOP Academic Center for Excellence, and Student Accessibility Services.
-A variety of shared spaces for testing, individual and group tutoring and advising will be included.
+The Academic Commons includes tutoring, academic advising, the Writing Help Center, the Math Center, the EOP Academic Center for Excellence, and Student Accessibility Services.
+A variety of shared spaces for testing, individual and group tutoring and advising are included.
 The goal is to create a “one-stop-shop” to meet the academic needs of students.

 Back to Top